 Roundwood Timber Framing

 My career in Woodsmanship began in the jungles of Belize and the pine forests of the Rockies.
-Now settled in the woodlands of southern Britain, I specialise in creating beautiful Roundwood Timber Frame buildings and in teaching others to do the same.
+Now settled amongst the temporate woodlands of southern Britain, I specialise in creating Roundwood Timber Frame buildings and in teaching others to do the same.
 The courses and training that I offer can be used for continued professional development, a career change or simply a chance to experience the Woodsman’s life for a while.

 My path to the woods has been a meandering one.
 Having graduated in Three-Dimensional Design, I indulged in a life of Rock ‘n’ Roll for 5 years as a drummer in a very noisy band.
 Some years later I retired my drumsticks to spend 18 months working on ranches and outposts in North and Central America.
 My work as a jungle guide in Belize inspired me to return home and study the Woodsmanship skills of Britain.